modalsoul0226/CheatBook/法外之地/Philosophy/Philosophers/1900/Walter Benjamin/works/The Work of Art in the Age of Mechanical Reproduction.md

 - The Magician–Surgeon Analogy
 	- The **magician matains the natural distance between himself and the patient**; to be precise, he reduces it only slightly (by virtue of laying-on of hands) while increasing it (by virtue of his authority) hugely. **The surgeon does the opposite**: he reduces the distance to the patient a great deal (by actually going inside him) and increases it only a little (through the care with which his hand moves among the latter's organ).
-		- **Unlike the magician, the surgeon abstains at the crucial moment from facing his invalid person to person, invading him sugically instead.**
+		- <u>Unlike the magician, the surgeon abstains at the crucial moment from facing his invalid person to person, invading him sugically instead.</u>
 	- The **painter**, while working, **observes a natural distance from the subject**; the **cameraman**, on the other hand, **penetrates deep into the subject's tissue**.
 The images they both come up with are enormously different.
 The painter's is an **entity**, the cameraman's chopped up into a large number of **pieces**, which find their way back together by following a new law.
 This is why filmic portrayal of reality is of such incomparably greater significance to people today, because it continues to provide the camera-free aspect of reality that they are entitled to demand of a work of art precisely by using the camera to penetrate that reality so thoroughly.

 [back to top](#contents)